-In summary, we introduce a simple expression for randomness at large numbers.
-From statistical analyses of coin-tosses and last-digits of primes, we show that the range of the relative frequency between equally likely outcomes ($R/N$) decreases as the total repetition number ($N$) increases.
-A power-law scaling for both cases is found as $R/N \sim N^{\beta}$ ($\beta \approx {−}0.6$), implying that the frequency of each outcome becomes equal ($R/N \rightarrow 0$) as the total number of repletion increases ($N \rightarrow \infty$).
+In conclusion, we introduced a simple expression for randomness at large numbers.
+From statistical analyses of coin tosses and last digits of primes, we showed that the range of relative frequency between equally likely outcomes ($R/N$) decreases as the total repetition number ($N$) increases.
+A power-law scaling for $R/N$ versus $N$ in both cases was found as $R/N \sim N^{\beta}$ ($\beta \approx {-}0.6$), implying that the frequency of each outcome becomes equal ($R/N \rightarrow 0$) as the total number of repletion increases ($N \rightarrow \infty$).
 The condition of $R/N \rightarrow 0$ at $N \rightarrow \infty$ explains why randomness is valid only at large numbers.
-This result consequently supports that finding last digits of primes is intrinsically identical to tossing coins in statistics – both cases are the same problems of equally likely outcomes.
-Finally our finding – the power-law relation between the range of the relative frequency among equally likely outcomes and the total number of repetition – would be significant to understand why randomness is valid at large numbers (as known as ‘the law of large numbers’).
-Our finding would be important in statistics, physics, and mathematics.
+This result consequently supports that finding last digits of primes is intrinsically identical to tossing coins in statistics: both cases are the same problems of equally likely outcomes.
+Finally our finding of the power-law relation between the range of relative frequency among equally likely outcomes and the total number of repetition would be significant to understand the validity of randomness at large numbers (as known as the law of large numbers), which would be important in statistics, physics, and mathematics.

-$\ast$This work (NRF-2013R1A22A04008115) was supported by Mid-career Researcher Program through NRF grant funded by the MEST (South Korea).

-$\dagger$Author contributions: B.M.W. conceived of the research, designed the project, conducted and analyzed the coin-tossing experiments, and wrote the manuscript.
-Y.K. compiled and analyzed the prime number data.